DominicBurkart/turbolift/README.md

 ## Distribution as an afterthought.
 Turbolift allows developers to turn normal rust functions into distributed services just by tagging them with a macro.
 This lets you develop in a monorepo environment, but benefit from the scalability of microservice architectures.
+Right now, Turbolift only works with K8s, though it's designed to be extended to other cluster management utilities.

 ## Orchestration with a feature flag.
 For quicker development builds, `cargo build` doesn't build the distributed version of your code by default.